Frag File Utilities

 Returns:

-is_low_quality – True if read is low quality, unmapped, not properly paired.
+True if the read is low quality, unmapped, or improperly paired.

 Return type: